 - Complete the online application

-Our enrollment officers are here to help you in any way they can.
-If you wish to talk with someone about Academy programs, the application process, a campus visit, audition or portfolio presentations, or other topics, they will be happy to work with you.
+Our admission counselors are here to help you in any way they can.
+If you wish to talk with someone about Academy programs, the application process, a campus visit, or other topics, they will be happy to work with you.
 Simply call 800.681.5912 or 231.276.7472 or email firstname.lastname@example.org.

 Graduates of the comparative arts program are currently studying at

 - Bard College